athajaerel/k3s_playground/README.md

 - apps_install
 - smoke_test
 - allwall
+- snapshot
+- revert_snapshot
 - rolling_restart
 - rolling_service_restart
 - destroy_cluster

-To set up a cluster, run install, bootstrap and apps_install.
+To set up a cluster, run install, bootstrap and apps_install in that order.

 To test the cluster, run smoke_test.

-To destroy the cluster, run destroy_cluster.
-And rolling_restart does a rolling restart of the cluster.
+To delete the cluster, run destroy_cluster.

+To do a rolling restart of the cluster, run rolling_restart.
+To just rolling restart the k3s service, run rolling_service_restart.

+To take a snapshot, run snapshot.
+To revert to the current snapshot, run revert_snapshot.

 The allwall tag is to send a message to all consoles in the cluster, viz: